-The Cloud Monitoring agent is a collectd-based daemon that gathers system and application metrics from virtual machine instances and sends them to Monitoring.
+The Monitoring agent is a collectd-based daemon that gathers system and application metrics from virtual machine instances and sends them to Monitoring.
 By default, the Monitoring agent collects disk, CPU, network, and process metrics.
 You can configure the Monitoring agent to monitor third-party applications to get the full list of agent metrics.

 Using the Monitoring agent is optional but recommended.
 Monitoring can access some instance metrics without the Monitoring agent, including CPU utilization, some disk traffic metrics, network traffic, and uptime information.
 Monitoring uses the Monitoring agent to access additional system resources and application services in virtual machine (VM) instances.
 If you want these additional capabilities, you should install the Monitoring agent.